lucemia/slides/slides/micropipeline.md

 ### A very simple abstraction of data processing framework
 - Application Layer (such as MapReduce / Hive)
 - Pipeline Layer (describe later ...)
-- Task Execution Layer (Message Queue, Clustering)
+- Task Execution Layer (Message Queue)

 ## What is Pipeline?